Chiral perturbation theory for heavy hadrons and chiral effective field theory for heavy hadronic molecules: Symmetries of low energy QCD and effective field theories

 The eight axial-vector currents $A^{\mu,a}$ are not conserved anymore, and the chiral symmetry is explicitly broken [in comparison with the hidden (spontaneous) breaking in Sec.~\ref{sec:CSSB}].
 The non-vanishing divergences of $A^{\mu,a}$ leads to the microscopic interpretation of the partially conserved axial-vector current (PCAC) relation~\cite{Nambu:1961tp,Gell-Mann:1960mvl,chouKC:pcac}. \item[2.]
 When $m_u=m_d\neq m_s$, the $\SU(3)_f$ symmetry group breaks down to its subgroup $\SU(2)_f$.
 Now the isospin symmetry is still exact. \item[3.]
 When $m_u\neq m_d\neq m_s$, the isospin symmetry is also broken, which leads to the isospin breaking effect~\footnote{The other origin of the isospin symmetry breaking effect comes from the electromagnetic interaction.}. \end{itemize}

 The light masses of these pseudoscalar mesons [especially in the SU(2) sector] are deeply rooted in their nature as the pseudo Goldstone bosons.
-The quantum fluctuations of these pseudoscalar mesons are very important, which are denoted as chiral dynamics.
-The $\chi$PT is invented to depict the chiral dynamics.
+The quantum fluctuations of these pseudoscalar mesons are very important, which are denoted as chiral dynamics. {The $\chi$PT is the low-energy effective field theory of the QCD.}